lumeland/blog/posts/lume-2.md

 title: Lume 2 is finally here!!
 date: 2023-10-10T23:29:44.134Z
 author: Óscar Otero
-draft: true
+_draft: true
 tags:
   - Releases
 ---

 A major version of Lume was released.
-In this new version, I wanted to take the opportunity to fix some bad design decisions that seemed like a good idea at the time, remove some confusing APIs, and implement a couple of new features.
+In this new version, I wanted to take this opportunity to fix some bad design decisions that seemed like a good idea at the time, remove some confusing APIs, and implement a couple of new features.